 In Response to the Question of White Dolls V Black

-- The pictures painted of blacks have not been good so it become easy for the average black child to want what they see the most around them being accepted.
-Children in general is more likely to respond to what they are familiar with.
+The pictures painted of blacks have not been good so it become easy for the average black child to want what they see the most around them being accepted.
+Children in general are more likely to respond to what they are familiar with.

-- It has to do with the message sent to the mind of young children, if taught to accept themselves they will understand their values.
-"Black dolls can be some of the most beautiful among dolls when created to reflect the black community in the true sense" I quoted.
+It has to do with the message sent to the mind of young children, if taught to accept themselves they will understand their values.
+"Black dolls are some of the most beautiful among dolls when created to reflect the black community in the true sense."

 Ethnic differences in dolls

-- Needless to say black dolls are not the only dolls in question in the market places, parents and children of other races share the same common concern, some have publicly voice their concern in gathered information while surveying them.
-The Italians, Mexicans, Hispanics, Orientals, Indians, are now coming out in support of differences in dolls.
-We have not yet addressed the biracial families that are growing everyday which seems to have more complexity dealing with identity than anyone else.
+Needless to say black dolls are not the only dolls in question in the market places, parents and children of other races share the same common concern, some have publicly voice their concern in gathered information while surveying them.
+The Italians, Mexicans, Hispanics, Orientals, Indians, are speaking out in support of differences in dolls.
+We have not yet addressed the biracial families that are growing rapidly and seem to have more complexity dealing with identity than any other people on the planet.